 You’ll love these activities from Spell OUTLOAD.
 It is all about the Human Body: Learning About Cells.

 Hands-on Science: What is blood made of?
 I Can Teach My Child had a great idea with this cool sensory/science idea.
 This looks like so much fun!

 How about making a Life-Sized Felt Anatomy Model?
 This idea from Fun at Home with Kids is genius.
 Love it!!!

 You definitely don’t want to miss these Montessori Inspired Hands on learning Skeleton activities.
 I especially love the pasta idea 😉

-For a great starting point for your hands on learning, check out all of these amazing anatomy books and learning aids for your children.
+For a great starting point for your hands-on learning, check out all of these amazing anatomy books and learning aids for your children.

 I hope you enjoyed all of these great human anatomy activities.
 You can easily make up the most exciting biology unit study ever with these great ideas.

-Our monthly themes for the 12 Months of Montessori Learning
+Monthly Themes for the 12 Months of Montessori Learning

 This is The Best Montessori Series Ever!

-Make sure to visit our 12 months of Montessori Learning Home Page where you will find it packed full of information, helpful tips, and activities for your Montessori journey.
+Feel free to visit our 12 months of Montessori Learning Home Page where you will find it packed full of information, helpful tips, and activities for your Montessori journey.